H. Addington Bruce – Early Psychical Researcher

-I was then shortly informed that a fellow by the name of ‘H. Addington Bruce’ was using the term “ghost hunters” in the early 1900’s.
+I was then informed by John E.L.
+Tenney that a fellow by the name of ‘H. Addington Bruce’ was using the term “ghost hunters” in the early 1900’s.
 So, I then went ahead and did a wee bit of research on H. Addington Bruce.
 This is what I discovered…

 Henry Addington Bayley Bruce wrote a book titled “Historic Ghosts and Ghost Hunters“, which was published in 1908.
 This was twenty-eight years before Harry Price published his book “Confessions of a Ghost Hunter”.
 Therefore, Harry Price was definitely not the first person to use the term “ghost hunter”, neither was he the first ghost hunter.
 [As a side note, Tim Prasil later informed me that he did some digging and came across a fictional book titled, “The Ghost-Hunter and His Family”, published in 1833.]

 Henry Addington Bruce was born 1874, and died 1959.
 He was an American journalist, author and psychologist.
 Although he lived in the USA, he was born in Toronto, Canada.
 He wrote books about American history, psychology and parapsychology.